 Comparing Evidence Management Software

-Of course, we hope that when you are fully informed, and have compared Tracker’s evidence management software to others on the market, you’ll find that our SAFE software solution is a state-of-the-art, full-spectrum evidence management system that will empower you to run efficient, effective, and sustainable operations for many years to come.
+Of course, we hope that when you are fully informed and have compared Tracker’s evidence management software to others on the market, you’ll find that our SAFE software solution is a state-of-the-art, full-spectrum evidence management software system that will empower you to run efficient, effective, and sustainable evidence operations for many years to come.

 Below, we’ll review, what we believe to be, the five most important elements of a top-notch evidence management solution.
 The system’s: Architecture, Dashboard, Graphs and Statistics, Searching and Data Extraction, Digital Evidence Management, and Transfers and Disposition.

 Simply put, architecture means… Where does the evidence management system “live?”
 Is this a browser-based system, or am I installing it on my hardware?
 Generally the closer the product is to a cloud-based/browser-based application, odds are its newer architecture.

 In older digital evidence storage systems, data is stored on-site on computers, external hard drives, and servers.
 Only devices connected directly to the LAN network can utilize this data, and if the hardware becomes damaged, the information will be lost forever.

 Advantages of a Cloud-Based EMS Over On-Premises Computing